 A curve is used by InfoWater Pro to calculate the value of one variable based on the value of another variable.
 For example, given a flow for a specific pump at a specific time, InfoWater Pro determines the head for the pump from its pump curve (i.e., head vs flow).

 Each curve is given a unique identifier within InfoWater Pro.
-It is highly recommended to provide a detailed description to assist in curve selection when defining a curve.
+It is highly recommended that you provide a detailed description to assist in curve selection when defining a curve.
 Curves are assigned to nodes and pipes through the Attribute tab in the Model Explorer.

-The Curve Dialog allows the user to create, edit, clone, and delete curves.
+The Curve dialog box allows you to create, edit, clone, and delete curves.
 It shows all existing curves on the top and the highlighted curve's data in both tabular and graphical format on the bottom.

 Curve Dialog Toolbar

 Refer to the Object Dialog Toolbar for the Operation tab within the Model Explorer.

 This box shows the ID and description of curves.
 Click Edit on the Curve Dialog Toolbar to revise the description.

 Select the curve type from the pull-down list.
 The following list shows all available curve types: